Anuken/GDXGifRecorder/README.md

 	public void render(){
+		//this is important! everything necessary has to be rendered,
+		//and the batch has to be end()-ed to start recording

 		drawEverything();

-		//since the recorder draws a rectangle of recorded area, you need to begin/end the batch batch.begin();
+		//since the recorder uses the batch for drawing, you need to begin batch.begin();

 		//this updates the recorder input and draws the recorder GUI